crtclmmnt/crtclmmnt.github.io/about.md

     <div class="book-card">
       <h5>The Book: <br class="mobile-break"><span style="font-size: 1.2rem;">On the Taboo Against Knowing Who You Are</span></h5>
       <p class="book-author">Alan Watts</p>
       <p class="book-description">A playful dismantling of the Western assumption that our sense of self is evidence of our individuality.
-Watts instead suggests that the self is an illusion, and that we are not separate selves but expressions of a single living universe.</p>
+Watts instead suggests that we are not separate selves but expressions of a single living universe.</p>
     </div>
   </div>